awesome121/INFO263-groupProject/README.md

   (Ignore this if you have already created those procedures in your database)

 # Login Instruction
-Please refer fron_user table to view account information for lecturers<br>
+Please refer front_user table to view account information for lecturers<br>
 For example, username: cgo54 and its password: 123456

 ## Web page structure